VanHoevenTR/Adstools-Leak/README.md

 Is it safe to share this? sure enough, many modders know how to protect their mod so do not worry, Google ads and some others are protected enough against this fraud.
 I will share this just to let companies know and to SHAME on leechers!!!

 USE THIS FOR EDUCATIONAL PURPOSES ONLY.
-INJECTING ADS IN ANY APPS IS DETECTABLE AND BANNABLE AND YOU WILL BE LIABLE FOR DAMAGES.
-I WILL REPORT TO ADS COMPANY IF I SEE YOU USE THIS IN YOUR MODS!
+INJECTING ADS IN ANY APPS YOU DON'T OWN IS CONSIDERED A FRAUD AND MAY BE DETECTABLE AND BANNABLE.
+YOU CAN BE LIABLE FOR DAMAGES!